ulfk/GCLogsAnalyzer/README.md

 # GCLogsAnalyzer
 Quick example-implementation to read "My Founds"-GPX-file from https://www.geocaching.com and produce HTML-page with statistics.

-Yes there is for example https://gsak.net/ or https://project-gc.com/ but I wanted to do it myself just for fun :-)
+Yes there are cool tools like https://gsak.net/ or https://project-gc.com/ but I wanted to do it myself just for fun :-)

 # Details